Last Updated: 6/22/2021

 ||TARGET RESPONSE TIME & EFFORT

 YugaByte will use continuous efforts on a 24×7 basis to provide a resolution for any such problem as soon as is commercially reasonable.
-Customer is advised to log a case via the Support Portal and to call YugaByte at one of the phone numbers stated above.
+Customer is advised to log a case via the Support Portal and select “Alert On-Call Engineer.”

 YugaByte will work during its normal hours of operation to provide a resolution for any such Errors as soon as is commercially reasonable.
-Customer is advised to log a case via the Support Portal and to call YugaByte at one the phone numbers stated above.
+Customer is advised to log a case via the Support Portal.

 YugaByte will use commercially reasonable efforts during Business Hours to provide a resolution for any such Error.